Editorial Policies

 For peer reviewers

-If a peer reviewer disagrees with the policy of the Journal and it may affect the quality of the review because of fail to comply with the policy, he/she should refuse to review articles.
+If a peer reviewer disagrees with the policy of the Journal, which may affect the quality of the review because of failure to comply with the policy, the reviewer should decline to review the article.

 CONFLICT OF INTERESTS